Explore South Korea on Foot

 Day 8 – Jeonju – Seoul

-Enjoy breakfast at a local restaurant, before returning to Seoul by car (approx. 3.5 hours).
-Enjoy some free time in the afternoon before heading out for your farewell dinner with your group.
+Enjoy breakfast at your guest house, before returning to Seoul by car (approx. 3.5 hours).
+Enjoy some free time in the afternoon before heading out to enjoy a farewell dinner with your group.
 (B,D)

 Day 9 – Departure